Chargeback Request Letter — Visa, Mastercard & Amex (England & Wales)

 The principal card scheme rules governing chargebacks in the UK are the Visa Core Rules and Visa Product and Service Rules (for Visa debit and credit cards), the Mastercard Rules and Mastercard Chargeback Guide (for Mastercard debit and credit cards), and American Express's proprietary dispute resolution framework.
 The Payment Services Regulations 2017, which implement the revised Payment Services Directive in the UK, provide an additional statutory layer of protection for unauthorised transactions, requiring banks to refund the amount of an unauthorised transaction immediately on notification under Regulation 76.

 For UK consumers, chargeback complements the statutory rights available under the Consumer Rights Act 2015, the Consumer Credit Act 1974, and the Misrepresentation Act 1967.
 Where the transaction was made by credit card and the purchase price is between £100 and £30,000, the cardholder has a parallel right to bring a Section 75 claim, which is generally a stronger and more legally durable remedy.
-A well-drafted Chargeback Request Letter sets out the factual basis for the dispute clearly and comprehensively, attaches supporting documentary evidence, and references the applicable regulatory framework to ensure the bank processes the request promptly and thoroughly.
+A well-drafted Chargeback Request Letter sets out the factual basis for the dispute clearly and thoroughly, attaches supporting documentary evidence, and references the applicable regulatory framework to confirm the bank processes the request promptly and thoroughly.

 When Do You Need a Chargeback Request Letter — Visa, Mastercard & Amex (England & Wales)?